-This year I am taking things up a notch seeing the older children have friends that will be around.
+This year I am taking things up a notch seeing the children have friends that will be around.
 I decided these pumpkin treat bags are better than the ones we made last year.
 We painted over a dozen of these the other day and stashed them away for when the children’s friends show up.

 I see the day starting early long before the sun goes down. somehow I don’t think the parents will like me when their kids get a bit more sugar in their system than normal before the night is out.
 I may switch our celebration to the weekend.